-The Department of State Police will continue to monitor all operations to ensure that program objectives are met and that those senior groups requesting assistance are receiving law enforcement support.
+The Department of State Police will continue to provide pertinent programs to senior groups throughout Virginia to ensure that program objectives are met and that those communities requesting assistance are receiving law enforcement support to the degree necessary in identified problem areas.
 This will provide senior citizens with a higher degree of confidence that they are safe in their neighborhoods and on the highways and are less likely to become targets for criminal activity.